-Even if you've been drinking your coffee the same way for years, it can be good to experiment once in a while, and one way you can add some variety to your morning brew is to vary the way you sweeten it.
-Brown sugar is often used, as the higher molasses content lends a "darker" tone to the flavor, but here are five other options you might consider:
+Even if you've been drinking your coffee the same way for years, it can be good to experiment once in a while.
+One way you can add some variety to your morning brew is to vary the way you sweeten it.
+Brown sugar is often used, as the higher molasses content lends a "darker" tone to the flavor, but here are other options you might consider.

--Flavored syrups: If you've been to an espresso bar or caf you've probably seen the bottles of Torani or Monin coffee syrups, but you may not have realized that they sweeten your coffee as well as adding flavor.
-Ranging from the tried-and-true vanilla to the festive almond and mint (traditional peppermint as well as a softer crme de menthe flavor), to the more exotic coconut and banana, these syrups dress up your drink either singly or used in combination.
+If you've been to an espresso bar or cafe you've probably seen the bottles of Torani or Monin coffee syrups, but you may not have realized that they sweeten your coffee as well as adding flavor.
+Ranging from the tried-and-true vanilla to the festive almond and mint (traditional peppermint as well as a softer creme de menthe flavor), to the more exotic coconut and banana, these syrups dress up your drink either singly or used in combination.

--Flavored Creamers: Traditional cream-alternatives like Coffee-Mate and healthier options like flavored soy milk come in a variety of flavors that can be used in place of sugar.
+Traditional cream alternatives like Coffee-Mate and healthier options like flavored soy milk come in a variety of flavors that can be used in place of sugar.
 The former is available in vanilla, almond, hazelnut, and cinnamon, among others, while soy milk comes in both vanilla and chocolate, and sometimes has an almond variety as well.